-FlexiBees now has a thriving community on the Sheroes platform, and we recently published a series of polls to create awareness of the different aspects of flexibility in work.
+FlexiBees now has a thriving community on multiple social platforms, and we recently published a series of polls to create awareness of the different aspects of flexibility in work.
 This post below is a continuation of that effort, with insights from the poll responses embedded in it.
 Read on.

 Flexibility is the solution, it’s a revolution

 Over the last couple of weeks, we have come to know you a little.
 And we daresay, you might have come to know us a bit too.
 We like to bust myths for one.
 And we like flexibility in work.
 Really really like it.
 And while our community is still growing, we have to say that you women are amazing when it comes to hitting the right answers.
 Our polls that seeded the mythbusters were answered near perfectly, which gives us immense hope for the flexi world we are trying to create.
 You guys already get it :)